Kazim Uddin Ahmed

-Kazim Uddin Ahmed, also known as Dhanu (ধনু), is a Bangladesh Awami League politician and the incumbent Member of Parliament of Mymensingh-11.
+Kazim Uddin Ahmed, also known as Dhanu (ধনু), is a Bangladesh Awami League politician and a former member of parliament of Mymensingh-11.

 Birth and education

 Kazim Uddin Ahmed was born in Mymensingh District Bhaluka Upazila Mallikbari Union.

 Career

-From 2009 to 2014, Ahmed served as the Chairman of Bhaluka Upazila.
+From 2009 to 2014, Ahmed served as the chairman of Bhaluka Upazila.
 Ahmed was elected to parliament from Mymensingh-11 as a Bangladesh Awami League candidate 30 December 2018.

+In May 2025, Ahmed was arrested from Aftabnagar, Dhaka, over the death of a protestor against Prime Minister Sheikh Hasina.